ICY105/BlockUtils/README.md

 # RedstoneUtils
-A Minecraft Datapack adding a smell collection of utilities for interecting with redstone.
+A Minecraft Datapack adding a small collection of utilities for interecting with redstone.
 Currently handles:
 * Getting a block's powered state

 ## Scoreboards